Mark Casci: Why I am probably alone in feeling sorry for Theresa May

 The deal she has come up with is, I will happily admit, far better than I expected any Prime Minister to deliver.
 However I think the amount of people you could find in the UK who consider it to be a better arrangement than that covered by our current membership of the EU would probably fit inside a modestly sized pub.

-That deal is set for a resounding defeat again in the Commons today.
+That deal is set for a day of reckoning in the Commons today.
 The following day it is likely to mandate against us leaving without a deal.

-The clamour for another referendum would be overwhelming.
+The clamour for another referendum is likely to be overwhelming.
 It is not a move I support.
 The issue was settled nearly three years ago and I fear the turmoil seen during that campaign returning with increased ferocity.

 In 11 days, in theory, our membership of the European Union will be in theory at an end.
 To say time is running out is the understatement of the year.